GenomeDK/genomedk-docs/system-status.rst

 .. comment::
     We currently have an incident that influences some/all users.
 We are aware of the problem and working on a fix.

 .. event:: General maintenance
+    :uid: downtime-211108
+    :start: 2021-11-08 07:00 +0200
+    :end: 2021-11-08 09:00 +0200
+    :tags: network frontend maintenance

+    During this downtime we will carry out the following changes:

+    AU IT will replace a faulty network switch with a more reliable piece of network equipment.

+    During these hours no connection to the cluster will be possible.

+.. event:: General maintenance